vning93/AI_HW3/Report.md

 		Negotiator B: 30.999999999999996

 ######tc3.csv
 A run of our negotiator against all other negotiators in the pool.
 Our aggressive but fair strategy leads us to victory but, in a scenario with overlap in preferences, rewards the other player with a few points as well.
 Our agent beats all our test agents except for the MeanNegotiator.
 This happens because the Mean Negotiator refuses to accept offers and only offers their preference list thus forcing our bot to accept their preference list when it also satisfies our point threshold.
+In a situation where our preferences may be somewhat closely aligned with the other agent, the results will be more collaborative than violent.
+Our bot focuses on scoring points more than hurting the other players and thus works well with other bots.

 		Summary for AsymptoticNegotiator vs. LinearThenAsymptoticNegotiator
 			Scenario: tc3.csv